-Work Field or Partnership Opportunity Availability of Cree Expertise Training Requirements construction experience and would require only a limited amount of training.
+Work Field or Partnership Opportunity Availability of Cree Expertise Training Requirements Rail welding Ballast work In addition, some of the tasks involved in track laying may be carried out by workers with general construction experience and would require only a limited amount of training.
 This would also be a good opportunity to involve a Cree workforce in the project: Installation of track fasteners (tie fastenings) Tie distribution A CCQ competency certificate would be required for a lot of these jobs due to these generally being carried out using heavy machinery.
 Installation of level crossings Local Indigenous workers with general construction experience may be hired for this job.
 Also, there is likely local Cree workers holding a CCQ certificate for crane operation.
 A small amount of training will be required for this type of work.
 General construction experience would be required for some of the labour involved here.
-However, the construction foreman will need to be experienced in this type of work and rail welders will need to be involved.
-CCQ competency certificate is required for crane operation.
-Signalling and telecommunications systems installation and commissioning There may not be sufficient experience in the Cree communities for some aspects of this type of work.
-Signals and Communications Maintainer training and 2-3 years of hands-on experience.
-It must be noted that this experience can also be carried forward to signalling and telecommunications-related positions on the railway lines.
+However, the construction foreman will need to be experienced in this type of work and rail welders will need to be involved. operation.
+Signalling and telecommunications There may not be sufficient experience in the Cree communities for some aspects of this Signals and Communications Maintainer training and 2-3 years of hands-on experience. systems installation and commissioning type of work.
+It must be noted that this experience can also be carried forward to signalling and telecommunications- related positions on the railway lines.
 Health and safety management People and companies within the Cree communities in the region already have the skills required for this type of work.
+At a minimum, a college degree (DEC) in health and safety at the workplace or significant experience in the industry.
 However, there is likely a lack of expertise with regards to safety requirements specific to the railway industry.
-At a minimum, a college degree (DEC) in health and safety at the workplace or significant experience in the industry.
 Railway-specific health and safety training.
 It may be possible to carry some of these positions forward to the railway operations phase.
 Electricians and utility workers People and companies within the Cree communities in the region already have the skills required for this type of work.
 At a minimum, a college degree (DEC) and experience in the industry.
 Road flagmen People and companies within the Cree communities in the region already have the skills required for this type of work.
 A small amount of training will be required for this type of work.